Leafuke/MineBackup/README.md

 # MineBackup - Minecraft Archive Backup Program

+**Notice:** Looking back now, the code I wrote is simply unbearable to look at, and I am working hard to save it.
+Give me a moment... 😂
 MineBackup is a user-friendly application designed to help you easily back up, restore, and export your game save files.
 It's based on another copy of my open source code **Folder Highly Compressed Backup** , which means it works with almost any version of Minecraft!
 And you can simply run this program even using Dev-C++.

 ## 📸Features